RMI-PACTA/PACTA_analysis/README.md

 $ web_tool_script_3.R
 ```

-With R, you can run each script individually with something like `source("web_tool_script_1.R")` or run multiple scripts at once with:
+With R, you can run each script individually with something like `source("web_tool_script_1.R")` or run multiple scripts at once.
+For example, you can run scripts 1 and 2 with:

 ``` r
 source_web_tool_scripts(1:2)